VA Loan Questions and Answers

 May I use a VA loan to start a business?

 At this time Veteran Loan Center.com does not do any business lending.
 If you have other questions regarding commercial loans please contact your regional VA office.

 May I get two VA loans at once?

 You may be able to have two VA loans if you have entitlement available.
-The best way to determine your entitlement and eligibility is to contact one of our VA Specialists.
+The best way to determine your entitlement and eligibility is to contact one of our VA Loan Experts.

 Does it cost anything to get prequalified?

 No, it does not.
 Our professional loan specialists take great pride in helping veterans and military personnel get into homes.